danieledurante/TESTsbm/Tutorial.md

 Description
 ================
-As described in the [`README.md`](https://github.com/danieledurante/TESTsbm/blob/master/README.md) file, this tutorial contains guidelines and code to perform the analyses for the simulation study illustrated in the article [**Bayesian testing for exogenous partition structures in stochastic block models**](https://github.com/danieledurante/TESTsbm).
-In particular, you will find a detailed step-by-step guide and `R` code to **implement the Gibbs-sampler presented in the article** and to **perform posterior inference and testing** under the methods described in the article.
+As described in the [`README.md`](https://github.com/danieledurante/TESTsbm/blob/master/README.md) file, this tutorial contains guidelines and code to perform the analyses for the simulation study in the article [**Bayesian testing for exogenous partition structures in stochastic block models**](https://doi.org/10.1007/s13171-020-00231-2).
+In particular, you will find a step-by-step guide and `R` code to **implement the Gibbs-sampler presented in the article** and to **perform posterior inference and testing** under the methods described in the article.
 For implementation purposes, **execute the code below considering the same order in which it is presented**.

+**NOTE:** The function `log_pY_z()` in the source `R` code [`TESTsbm.R`](https://github.com/danieledurante/TESTsbm/blob/master/Data%20and%20Codes/TESTsbm.R) has been updated to correct a minor bug in the original implementation.
+Due to this modification, some values obtained in [`Tutorial.md`](https://github.com/danieledurante/TESTsbm/blob/master/Tutorial.md) may not perfectly coincide with those reported in the simulation study illustrated in the article.
+However, the magnitude of these differences is minor and does not affect the final conclusions.

 Upload the data and codes
 ================